Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-executing permission to the owner and the group owner and read permission to other users
+adding execution permission to the owner,group owner and other other users